 ned's kayak inshore slam

 For over 30 years New England Dive (NED) has been family owned and operated.
 Known as the “go-to” shop for all things SCUBA.
 Luckily for watersports enthusiasts, in 2017, NED expanded to a newly renovated storefront just down the road from their former location.
 Their 10,000sqft showroom now serves numerous watersports as home.
 NED is proud to be an Authorized Hobie Kayak & SUP dealer and offers a fishing bait & tackle department.
-NED prides itself in providing excellent equipment sales, expert customer service, and having a good time!
+NED prides itself in stocking the best brands, providing expert customer service, and having a great time in the outdoors!

 NED wants to welcome you to the housewarming party by presenting to you... the 1st annual....

 Is a virtual KAYAK FISHING EVENT like the region has never seen!

 During this month long event, anglers can fish their home waters (or just about wherever else along the North Atlantic coast) for a variety of gamefish species.
 Designed to be fun and competitive for kayak anglers of all skill levels, absolutely anyone who fishes from a kayak has a chance to win big prizes!

 From Maine to New Jersey, kayak anglers will be looking to catch seven of the local gamefish species: Bluefish, Summer Flounder (Fluke), Black Seabass, Tautog (Blackfish), Weakfish, Porgy (Scup) and of course Striped Bass.
 If that sounds like a lot, you’re right, it is!
 But that’s the beauty of the NED’s Kayak Inshore Slam, you can fish for as few or as many of those species as you want!